 About ABC

-3,765 individuals and 2,955 families were served, benefiting from multiple programs and services.
+3,618 individuals were served, benefiting from multiple programs and services.

 ABC